-My simple plant care - how to care for your aloe vera plants as house plants is very simple and can fit into the busiest lifestyle.
-By my easy plant care rule I could water 75 pots in half an hour!
+My simple plant care plan - how to care for your aloe vera as house plants is very simple and can fit into the busiest lifestyle.
+By my easy maintenance rules I could water 75 pots in half an hour one morning a week!
 It should work for you too.

 1. Pick a day of the week - (I use Saturday when I start my house work) - and water all your aloe vera plants.
 Give each plant a dash of water great enough to soak through all the soil in the pot.
 One or two cups full would do for the average potted aloe vera's plant care.
 You can water even less.